noahpresler/React-Tutorial/README.md

 We will now add a button which onClick will add a new random meme to our feed.

 To do this, we will use the onClick attribute you just learned about, the special `setState` function, and a special url that returns random images (http://lorempixel.com/300/200/).

+Here's how it comes together:
+- onClick we need to pass a new list of memes to overwrite the `memes` key in state.
+- This list should include all the old memes plus one new meme.
+- We can create this new array using concat. ```this.state.memes.concat({url: 'http://lorempixel.com/300/200/' ,caption: 'Look!
+A new Meme!'})```
+- Concat returns the old array with the new meme appendend (with a random img and a 'Look!
+A new Meme! caption)
+- Sate gets updated, and just like last time a render is called so the UI updates!

-Your code should look like the following:
+To add the button your code should look like the following:
 ```js
 <a className="add" onClick={() => {
       this.setState({memes: this.state.memes.concat({